Victoria Masonic Temple

-It was not until 1886, that the next English lodge was formed, the Lodge of St. George No. 470, which still exists in Colombo.
+It was not until 1886, that the next English lodge was formed, the Lodge of St. George No. 2170 EC, which still exists actively in Colombo.

 Masonic meetings at that time were held at the De Soysa Building, in Slave Island.

-In 1897 a gathering of senior Freemasons proposed the construction of a temple building in commemoration of Queen Victoria’s Diamond Jubilee but construction was delayed to accommodate the land acquisition, preparation of plans and the raising of funds.
-After the necessary funding was raised by subscription and debentures, the cornerstone of the building was laid on 27 September 1900 by John Norman Campbell, a Freemason and a philanthropist, and the building was completed in August 1901 with a formal opening on 1 September 1901.
+In 1897 a gathering of senior freemasons proposed the construction of a temple building in commemoration of Queen Victoria’s Diamond Jubilee but construction was delayed to accommodate the land acquisition, preparation of plans and the raising of funds.
+After the necessary funding was raised by subscription and debentures, the cornerstone of the building was laid on 27 September 1900 by John Norman Campbell, a freemason and a philanthropist, and the building was completed in August 1901 with a formal opening on 1 September 1901.
 The temple was designed by Edward Skinner, a Freemason and an associate of the Royal Institute of British Architects, and built by the Colombo Commercial Company.
 The building was built in neo-Georgian style mixed with elements of Eastern architecture.
 The Ceylon Independent stated on 2 October 1901:

-On 1 May 1907 the six English masonic lodges were consolidated under the auspices of the District Grand Lodge of Sri Lanka.
+On 1 May 1907, the six English masonic lodges were consolidated under the auspices of the District Grand Lodge of Sri Lanka.

 In 1914 it was resolved to construct a front porch with a room above on the northern side of the building however due to the outbreak of World War I the works were deferred.
 In 1928 the additions were built by Walker Sons and Company for Rs.
 6,800.

 In 2002, Sri Lanka Post featured the Victoria Masonic Temple on its Rs.
 4.50 stamp to commemorate the centenary anniversary of the temple.